Mac Internet Recovery Doesn’t Work. What can you do to fix it?

 As everyone knows, any electronic device creates tons of temporary data.
 Such data, along with outdated software may cause your Mac to slow down, or even crash at some point.

 This means system junk might be the reason why your Mac will not boot into recovery mode.
-HowToGeek and other Mac blogs recommend using CleanMyMac X to clean your system.
+HowToGeek and other Mac blogs recommend using CleanMyMac to clean your system.
 This software comes from MacPaw (independent Mac developer) that is notarized by Apple.

 -